kennethgurure12-svg/new-camo-website/README.md

 Demonstrate the use of HTML, CSS, and responsive design techniques.

-Include interactive features such as a shopping cart.

 Build professional skills in GitHub repository management, version control, and project documentation.